kylegilman/video-embed-thumbnail-generator/readme.txt

 Sometimes for various reasons you might need to embed video files that are not saved in the Wordpress Media Library.
 Maybe your file is too large to upload through the media upload form (if it is, I suggest the excellent "Add From Server" plugin), or maybe it's hosted on another server.
 Either way, you can use the tab "Embed Video From URL" in the Add Media window.
 Just enter the Video URL manually, and all other steps are the same as the Media Library options.
 The plugin will look for alternate encoded files in the same directory as the original, but this takes a long time when the video is on another server so it will only check for them once.
 If you add additional formats you can click the "Re-scan External Server" button in the meta box below the post you've embedded the video in to check again.

+=To embed videos on other sites= you can use code like this.

+<iframe src='http://www.kylegilman.net/?attachment_id=1906&kgvid_video_embed[enable]=true' frameborder='0' scrolling='no' width='640' height='360'></iframe>

+<iframe width="960" height="540" frameborder="0" scrolling="no" src="http://www.kylegilman.net/?attachment_id=1906"></iframe>

 = Once you've filled in all your options, click "Insert into Post" and you'll get a shortcode in the visual editor like this =

 `[KGVID poster="http://www.kylegilman.net/wp-content/uploads/2011/10/Reel-11-10-10-web_thumb2.jpg"
 width="720" height="404"]http://www.kylegilman.net/wp-content/uploads/2011/10/Reel-11-10-10-web.mp4[/KGVID]`

 = If you want to further modify the way the video player works, you can add the following options inside the [KGVID] tag.
-These will override anything you've set in the plugin settings. =
+These will override anything you've set in the plugin settings or attachment details. =

 * `poster="http://www.example.com/image.jpg"` sets the thumbnail.
 * `width="xxx"`